agude/agude.github.io/_posts/2018-12-20-python_patterns_namedtuple.md

 {% endhighlight python %}

-Named tuples are not as well known as dictionaries or classes, but they solve a common problem and while making your code more readable!
+Named tuples are not as well known as dictionaries or classes, but they solve a common problem and make your code more readable!